On This Page:

 To request a Moodle course:

-- In the SPIRE Menu, go to Main Menu > Faculty Home > Moodle Course Request.
+- From the SPIRE Menu, select Navigator and locate Faculty Home.
+Next select Moodle Course Request.
 The Choose a Term page opens showing a list of semesters for which you can request a Moodle course.

 - Complete the series of pages to gather information about your course.
 For example, if you teach a multiple-section course you can request separate Moodle courses for each, or you can combine sections in one Moodle course.